byrek/autocan/Readme.md

 Are You interested?
 Fasten the seatbelt, let's see how far we can go with a DIY project.
-Oh, and by the way - if You want me to ellaborate on something, feel free to ask.
+Oh, and by the way - if You want me to ellaborate on something, feel free to ask (You can find me on X at Hax0rZmr0cku).